GlideinWMS VO Frontend Installation¶

 - frontend_versioning='False' (in the first line of XML, versioning is useful to install multiple tarball versions)

-- work base_dir must be /var/lib/gwms-frontend/vofrontend/ (other scripts like /etc/init.d/gwms-frontend count on that value)
+- for RPM installs, work base_dir must be /var/lib/gwms-frontend/vofrontend/ (other scripts like /etc/init.d/gwms-frontend count on that value)

 Using a Different Factory¶